Mikopet/homeworks/red_acre/README.md

 But hell, that git history is a mess... as the solutions as well, but that is not my business to evaluate that.
 Move on!

+### 1) Containerizing the applications
+The task is, to use `Docker` and `docker-compose` to put the 2 application inside containers.
+The frontend needs to be exposed.
+I choose `nginx-unit` for that.
+Optional solution is to create a proxy container between them, and maybe for exposing the whole system, but I do not see the benefit yet.
+Decide later. :)

+The company needs some technical documentation for the solution.

+#### 1.1) Backend container
+I start with the backend, it seems easier.
+It had appeared before, that the `requirements.txt` is flawed.
+I dont know why, and is this the part of the challenge, but I corrected it in a very clear way.
+Delete it completely, and rebuild from scratch.
+Starting with the newest `Flask`, and scream-testing what it needs.

+I had some problems with this WSL madness, but I managed to run the container properly.